-The following document — “Tasks for 2019” — was adopted unanimously by the founding conference of the DSA Spring Caucus as a set of priorities that we think should be the focus of socialist organizing in the coming year.
+The following document — “Tasks for 2019” — represents a set of priorities that we think should be the focus of socialist organizing in the coming year.

 Today the world is more unequal than ever before.
 Forty two billionaires hold the same amount of wealth as the bottom half of the world’s population.
 In the U.S., the so-called recovery since the 2008 crash has restored profits for financiers and big business many times over, but the poorest 90% of U.S. residents are still worse off than they were in 2007.
 The latest Intergovernmental Panel on Climate Change report warns we might have as little as a decade to keep global warming under 1.5 degrees Celsius — or face generations of ecological and social catastrophe.
 Globally, the far-right is on the rise, and socialism is the only political force capable of uniting millions to combat this reactionary tide.
 The stakes for our movement could not be higher.